 Things to Do

 Villa Seascape’s staff has a wealth of information about nearby places of interest and will happily share insights on island living.
-In the meantime, here’s a taste of the many and varied activities on offer within reach of the villa.
+In the meantime, here’s a taste of the many and varied activities on Nusa Lembongan and its bigger, wilder neighbour, Nusa Penida.

-Adrenaline junkies, visit Mahana Point on the tiny neighbouring island, Nusa Ceningan, and hurl yourself off the cliff top into the sea!
+- Adrenaline junkies, visit Mahana Point on Nusa Ceningan, and hurl yourself off the cliff top into the sea!
 Or order a cold Bintang beer from the café and watch the surfers cresting huge rollers below.

-Take a leisurely tour of the island visiting temples, mangroves, beaches and the villages Lembongan and Jungutbatu.
-Ask our manager to organise cycles, a motorbike or beach buggie for you.
+- Take a leisurely tour of the island visiting temples, mangroves, beaches and the villages of Lembongan and Jungutbatu.
+Ask our manager to organise bicycles, scooters or a beach buggy for you.

-Stroll into Mushroom Bay one evening and take a beach-edge table at Café Bali for a romantic dinner.
-Or stay much closer to home and pop next door to the Beach Club at Sandy Bay for an evening cocktail and barbecue of fresh fish and meats.
+- Stroll into Mushroom Bay one evening for a romantic beachfront dinner at Café Bali.
+Or pop over to the Beach Club at Sandy Bay for an evening cocktail and barbecue of fresh fish and meats.

-Climb the steps to Pura Puncak Sari, a sacred hilltop temple which commands fabulous views over the neighbouring islands and Bali’s east coast.
+- Climb the steps to Pura Puncak Sari, a sacred hilltop temple which commands fabulous views over the neighboring islands and Bali’s east coast.